PhFrilles/DKBase/README.md

 	)

-Create a variable to refer to a database (db_variable).
+_Create a variable to refer to a database (db_variable).
 Use .create() function to setup the fields and field lengths of the database.
 .create() only accepts'fields' as an argument.
 'fields' must be a dictionary.
-Within the dictionary, the key is the name of the field while the value is its field length. field length must be an integer.
+Within the dictionary, the key is the name of the field while the value is its field length. field length must be an integer._

-## Opening an existing database
+## OPENING AN EXISTING DATABASE
 db_variable = DKBase('file_name.txt')

 db_variable.open()

-Before making changes to a database e.g. inserting/deleting a record, you must use the .open() function.
+_Before making changes to a database e.g. inserting/deleting a record, you must use the .open() function._